Vegas Vacation: Plot

 Clark gambles away the family's $22,600 bank account, leading a furious Ellen and the kids to desert him.
 Rusty wins four cars from four separate slot machines, while Audrey goes to a strip club with Vicki and gets a job as a go-go dancer.
-Eddie — who has money buried in his front yard — tries to come to Clark's rescue in return for everything the Griswolds have done for him and his family over the years.
-Clark and Eddie go to a local casino to get their money back, but Clark ends up gambling away Eddie's money too, causing him to re-evaluate his behavior.
-Clark then realizes he no longer cares about getting his money back, but needs to get his family back.
+Eddie — who has money buried in his front yard — tries to come to Clark's rescue in return for everything the Griswolds have done for him and his family.
+Clark and Eddie go to a casino to get their money back, but Clark gambles away Eddie's money too.
+He then realizes he no longer cares about getting his money back but needs to get his family back.

-Clark then gathers up his family from around Vegas and they gamble their last two dollars on a game of keno.
-They sit next to an elderly man who compliments Clark on his family, and hints that he has been lonely all of his life.
+Clark gathers his family from around Vegas, and they gamble their last two dollars on a game of keno.
+They sit next to an elderly man who compliments Clark on his family and hints that he has been lonely all of his life.
 Out of sympathy, Clark tells the man to consider himself part of the Griswold family for the night.
 The man happily accepts Clark's offer, and both parties begin the game.
-At first, the Griswolds are optimistic, but as they realize they have already lost the game, they sit together in silence.
-Suddenly, the man next to them ecstatically declares that he has won the game.
-In his burst of joy, he suddenly begins to slip in and out of consciousness while Ellen sends Rusty for help.
-He revives long enough to whisper a message to Clark, before dropping his winning ticket.
-Clark, confused, tells Ellen that the man said "take the ticket" as the old man winks toward him while lapsing one last time.
-When the casino security guards and paramedics arrive, they declare the man officially dead.
+At first, the Griswolds are optimistic, but as they realize they have lost, they sit together in silence.
+Suddenly, the man next to them declares that he has won the game.
+In his burst of joy, he slips in and out of consciousness while Ellen sends Rusty for help.
+The man revives long enough to whisper a message to Clark.
+Confused, Clark tells Ellen that the man said "take the ticket" as he winks to Clark.
+When the casino security guards and paramedics arrive, they declare the man dead.
 They tell the Griswolds that his name was Mr. Ellis and he would have given anything for a friend.
-As Mr. Ellis is carried away, a janitor approaches with a carpet cleaner, heading straight for the winning ticket on the floor.
-Though it appears Clark is going to allow it to be lost, at the last second, he slides the ticket out of the carpet cleaner's path.

 With their newfound winnings, Clark and Ellen renew their wedding vows in the presence of Eddie's family.
 Clark then gives Eddie $5,000 to repay his kindness.
-The Griswolds all drive home in the four cars Rusty won on the slot machines: a red Dodge Viper, a maroon Ford Mustang, a black Hummer H1, and a white Ford Aspire.
+The Griswolds drive home in the four cars Rusty won on the slot machines: a red Dodge Viper, a maroon Ford Mustang, a black Hummer H1, and a white Ford Aspire.